Thomas Bulch: Biography

 Bulch was born in New Shildon, Durham, one of thirteen children, living at 48 Adelaide Street, New Shildon.
 His father was a timekeeper at the Shildon Locomotive Works.
 On leaving school Thomas became apprenticed as a fitter at the same works.
 Both his father and uncles were bandsmen in local bands and it was not long before Thomas started to learn music.
 He started playing the piano, largely teaching himself, then with the help of his father moved on to brass instruments.

 He showed a great aptitude for music in his early years and it was at the age of 12 that he joined a junior band formed by his uncle Mr. Dinsdale.
 The Dinsdale family, his mother's relatives, lived close to the Bulch Family in New Shildon.
 During this period with the junior band, Thomas started to compose music and at the age of 17 composed his first contest march, "The Typhoon".
 At the age of 19 he took over from his uncle, as bandmaster.

-At the age of 21, Thomas migrated to Australia on the ship "Gulf of Venice".
+At the age of 21, Thomas migrated to Australia on the ship Gulf of Venice.
 Friends had suggested he go there, as he would have good prospects in the music field.
 Thomas also had friends in Australia who finally influenced him to join them.
 It was further said that he came to Australia for health reasons.

 Shortly after his arrival in Creswick, Thomas was asked to take control of the 3rd Battalion Band.
 It was with this band that he entered his first competition in 1886.
 This was at the "Creswick Miners Sports" where the band took first place.
 In about 1886 he was also bandmaster of the Ballarat Temperance Brass Band.
 Following a dispute with the Commanding Officer in 1886/7 Thomas resigned as bandmaster of the 3rd Battalion band.
 He then formed "Bulch's Model Band", a private band.
 Some of the bandsmen also resigned from the 3rd battalion band and joined him as members of the "Model Band".
+Bulch's Model Band was renamed the Ballarat City Brass Band in 1900, and later became the City of Ballarat Municipal Band which still exists today.

 His two sons both enlisted in the Australian armed forces during the First World War.
 Youngest son, Corporal John (Jack) Bulch served in France in the 22nd Battalion but returned to Australia in 1919 aboard the Chemnitz transport ship.
 Elder son Sergeant Thomas Edward Bulch Junior (Service number 1149) served in Alexandria, Gallipoli and was then killed in France in 1916.

 Thomas died on 13 November 1930 at his home in the Sydney suburb of Mascot.